Frequently Asked Questions

 What cuts better, oxyfuel or plasma?

 Plasma and oxy-fuel have a place in most metal-processing operations.
-When choosing between plasma and oxyfuel, you should ask yourself 2 questions, what material do I cut most often, and what is the thickest material that we may need to cut?
+When choosing between plasma and oxyfuel, you should ask yourself 2 questions: what material do I cut most often, and what is the thickest material we may need to cut?
 If the job steadily requires cutting thicker materials, then oxyfuel makes the most sense.
 If precision cutting of stainless steel and aluminum is important, a plasma system is the way to go.

 -